litvinchukv/playwright-workshop/README.md

 # How to run tests

-To run tests in this repo, please following commands:
+To run tests in this repo, please run following commands:

 Install dependencies
 `npm install`